 You can serve it with a little arugula salad, some lemon slices, and a glass of white wine to really round out the dish.
-It's also delicious served alongside some buttered parmesan noodles or homemade risotto for a complete meal.
+It's also delicious served alongside some buttered Parmesan noodles or homemade risotto for a complete meal.

 If you have any leftovers, it's also great on top of a salad or in a sandwich.

-- 1/4 cup parmesan cheese
+1/4 cup Parmesan cheese

-- 1 teaspoon Italian seasoning
+1 teaspoon Italian seasoning

-- 1/2 cup all-purpose flour
+1/2 cup all-purpose flour

-- 2 eggs
+2 large eggs

-- 1 tablespoon water
+1 tablespoon water

-- 1/3 cup olive oil
+1/3 cup olive oil

 Gather your ingredients.

 Pound out the pork chops by placing them in a plastic bag one at a time, and beating them with the flat side of a mallet until thin.
-You can also split each pork chop into two cutlets for even thinner fried cutlets.
+You can also split each pork chop into 2 cutlets for even thinner fried cutlets.

-Whisk together the panko bread crumbs, parmesan cheese, Italian seasoning, salt, and pepper in a shallow bowl.
+Whisk together the panko breadcrumbs, Parmesan cheese, Italian seasoning, salt, and pepper in a shallow bowl.

 Place the flour in a shallow plate and whisk in a little salt and pepper.
 Dip each cutlet into the flour mixture, coating both sides completely.